dcarr178/Vintage-HOA-CCRs/Bylaws.md

 ##### Section 7.1 Enumeration of Officers

-The officers of the Association shall be a President, Vice President, Secretary and Treasurer, who shall at all times be Members of the Board of Trustees, and such other officers as the Board of Trustees may from time to time by resolution create.
+The officers of the Association shall be a President, Vice President, Secretary and Treasurer, who shall at all times be Members of the Board of Directors, and such other officers as the Board of Directors may from time to time by resolution create.

 ##### Section 7.2 Election of Officers

-The election of officers shall take place at the first meeting of the Board of Trustees following each annual meeting of the Members.
+The election of officers shall take place at the first meeting of the Board of Directors following each annual meeting of the Members.

 ##### Section 7.3 Term

-The officers of this Association shall be elected annually by the Board of Trustees and each shall hold office for one (1) year or until his or her successor is elected and has qualified, unless he or she shall sooner resign, or shall be removed, or otherwise disqualified to serve.
+The officers of this Association shall be elected annually by the Board of Directors and each shall hold office for one (1) year or until his or her successor is elected and has qualified, unless he or she shall sooner resign, or shall be removed, or otherwise disqualified to serve.

 ##### Section 7.4 Special Appointments

-The Board of Trustees may elect such other officers as the affairs of the Association may require, each of whom shall hold office for such period, have such authority, and perform such duties as the Board of Trustees may, from time to time, determine.
+The Board of Directors may elect such other officers as the affairs of the Association may require, each of whom shall hold office for such period, have such authority, and perform such duties as the Board of Directors may, from time to time, determine.

 ##### Section 7.5 Resignation and Removal

-Any officer may be removed from office with or without case by the Board of Trustees.
-Any officer may resign at any time by giving written notice to the Board of Trustees, the President or the Secretary.
+Any officer may be removed from office with or without case by the Board of Directors.
+Any officer may resign at any time by giving written notice to the Board of Directors, the President or the Secretary.
 Such resignation shall take effect on the date of receipt of such notice or at any later time specified therein, and unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.

 ##### Section 7.6 Vacancies

-A vacancy in any office may be filled by appointment by the Board of Trustees.
+A vacancy in any office may be filled by appointment by the Board of Directors.
 The officer appointed to such vacancy shall serve for the remainder of the term of the officer he replaces.

 ##### Section 7.7 Multiple Offices